Continued from second in the series: “The Intervention Process – The Call.”

-Answer: Addiction is incredibly difficult to sustain for any significant period of time, so for starters any behavior that enables the addiction.
+Burr: Basically any behavior that enables the addiction.
+Addiction is incredibly difficult to sustain for any significant period of time.
 Addicts can’t do it alone-they need the help of others and they are skilled at getting that help.
 Addicts are expert liars and manipulators.
-They lie and keep secrets so paying bills, providing other forms of financial support, making excuses for their behavior, cleaning up their problems or assuming responsibility for their basic needs are all forms of enabling.
+If you are an addict, all of life’s responsibilities take a back seat to your addiction; it’s enabling to take on those responsibilities.
+Lying for the addict, keeping secrets, paying bills or providing financial support, making excuses for the addict and their behavior, fixing their problems, intervening in their relationship problems on their behalf, assuming responsibility for basic needs and functions- all of these things can be enabling behaviors.
 If a family member has a tendency towards caretaking, enabling or codependent behavior they will probably not believe or see that they are part of the problem.

-Question: Is it hard for family members to recognize their own enabling behaviors?
+Q: Do you find it’s hard for family members to recognize their own behavior?

-Answer: Absolutely.
-Family members tend to focus on the addicts’ behavior and problems - so much so that they seldom see their own behaviors and problems.
+Burr: Absolutely.
+Family members are so focused on or enmeshed in the addicts’ behavior and problems they can’t see their own.
 It’s difficult for some because when someone we love is in trouble we help them.
-That’s a perfectly natural response, particularly if for a parent.
-Some people get caught up in the cycle of crises-resolution- relief or gratification.
-Others see their addicted loved one as being too fragile to take on responsibilities-it might push them over the edge or exacerbate their addiction.
-Whatever the reason, it takes away an opportunity for an addict to experience the consequences of their behavior, it makes it easier to maintain the behavior.
+That’s a perfectly natural response, particularly if you are a parent.
+Some people really get caught up in the cycle of crises-resolution- relief or gratification.
+Others see their addicted loved one as being too fragile too take on responsibilities-it might push them over the edge or exacerbate their addiction.
+Whatever the reason, if you take away an opportunity for an addict to experience the consequences of their behavior, it makes it easier to maintain the behavior.

-If you have any questions about detox or treatment for yourself or a loved one, please call us 24-hours at (888) 426-6086 or contact us here.
+If you have any questions about detox or treatment for yourself or a loved one, please call us 24-hours at (888) 426-6086 or contact us via the inquiry form above.